 Buttermilk Bundt Cake with Buttermilk Glaze

-Buttermilk Bundt Cake with Buttermilk Glaze is a perfect snack cake.
+Buttermilk Bundt Cake is a perfect snack cake.
 The tangy-sweet buttermilk glaze forms an ultra-thin coating over the melt-in-your-mouth cake.

 If you read my blog with any frequency, by now you know that buttermilk is one of my favorite ingredients.
 I use it in all sorts of recipes from mashed potatoes to scones.